xaju5/CyberRange-MT/README.md

 This repository is a compilation of the software developed for my Master Thesis in Telecommunications Technology.

+It is about a cyber-range that deploys a *Capture The Flag* game to test the cybersecurity of Kubernetes, Openstack and Open Source Mano.

 ### osm-packages

 A collection of Virtualized Network Functions (VNF) and Network Services (NS) descriptors for Open Source Mano (OSM).
 Some of the NS use a Juju charm which are fully implemented with Python.